-Maslow’s Pyramid: what is it, what are its levels, how can we apply it, does it only have advantages?
+Maslow’s Pyramid: what is it, how can we apply it?

 Maslow is considered one of the founding fathers of humanistic psychology.
 This type of psychology explores issues from a philosophical perspective of life in order to answer meaningful questions.
 It differs greatly from other psychological perspectives, especially behavioral psychology, which only focuses on observable stimuli (like behavior), or from psychoanalysis which focuses on the unconscious.